-Click on any Pfizer location to find out more about the activities carried out.
+Click on any Pfizer location to find out more about the facilities available and the activities carried out.

 Pfizer at Ringaskiddy exports bulk pharmaceuticals, the active ingredients in Pfizer's medication for both humans and animals.